xiaohanchi/COCA/README.md

 illustration, here we set `prior.sample = 1e5` (i.e., $10^5$ prior draws
 per simulation) to balance computational speed and result accuracy.
 This code may take approximately 10–20 minutes to run, depending on your system specifications.
-To reproduce the results in \[1\], please use `prior.sample = 1e6`, though this will require additional computation time.
+To reproduce the results in our paper, please use `prior.sample = 1e6`, though this will require additional computation time.